Blog: The rise of LGD-4033

 It should be noted that a number of SARMs have associated health-risks, particularly for the heart and liver.

-The Australian Therapeutic Goods Association (TGA) classifies LGD-4033, like all SARMs, as a Schedule 4 drug – a prescription-only medicine or animal remedy.
+The Australian Therapeutic Goods Administration (TGA) classifies LGD-4033, like all SARMs, as a Schedule 4 drug – a prescription-only medicine or animal remedy.
 The possession of LGD-4033 without appropriate authority is illegal.

 LGD-4033 is increasingly becoming a concern – with nine Adverse Analytical Findings (AAF – positive tests) in 2017, six AAFs in 2016 and two AAFs in 2015.